 Bose-Einstein condensation of atomic gases; pair excitation

-A significant advance in physics in 1995 was the first experimental observation at MIT, University of Colorado and JILA of Bose-Einstein condensation -- in which particles of integer spin, called bosons, occupy the same quantum state macroscopically at sufficiently low temperatures -- in dilute atomic gases.
-The gases in these experiments consist of weakly interacting atoms trapped by external potentials, which made it possible to cool them down at low temperatures, of the order of nanodegrees Kelvin.
+A significant advance in physics in 1995 was the first experimental observation at MIT and at the University of Colorado and JILA of Bose-Einstein condensation (BEC) in dilute atomic gases.
+In BEC particles of integer spin, called bosons, occupy the same quantum state macroscopically at sufficiently low temperatures.
+The gases in these recent experiments consist of weakly interacting atoms trapped by external potentials, which made it possible to cool the atoms down to extremely low temperatures, of the order of nanodegrees Kelvin.
 Because of the weak interparticle interactions, a systematic theoretical treatment is possible.
-On the other hand, because of the presence of traps, the system of particles lacks translational invariance and cannot be treated conveniently via the momentum representation.
+On the other hand, because of the presence of traps, the system of particles lacks translation invariance and hence cannot be treated conveniently via the momentum representation.

-A continuum description of the trapped atomic gases usually relies on a cubic nonlinear Schrödinger-type equation for the macroscopic wave function.
-This equation, although adequate for many experimental situations, fails to describe pair excitations, by which two particles initially occupying the same, single-particle macroscopic quantum state scatter from each other at different positions.
-Pair creation is particularly important in understanding phonon excitations.
+A continuum description of the trapped atomic gases usually relies on a cubic nonlinear Schrödinger-type (``Gross-Pitaevskii'') equation for the macroscopic wave function.
+This PDE, although adequate for many experimental situations, fails to describe pair excitations, by which two particles initially occupying the same, single-particle macroscopic quantum state scatter from each other at different positions.
+Pair creation is particularly important in understanding phonon excitations, and computing the condensate depletion, i.e., the fraction of particles out of the lowest single-particle state.

 My research has focused on the derivation and study of macroscopic equations of motion for dilute atomic gases that go beyond the ``mean-field'' description of the nonlinear Schrödinger-type equation.
 My purpose is to give a systematic, analytical description of particle correlations.
 In particular, I am interested in deriving continuum equations for extremely low and finite temperatures from the microscopic Hamiltonian of the system with inclusion of pair excitations, and studying particular solutions of these equations in an effort to quantify the time scales involved.
-In the simplest nontrivial case, the equations are integro-differential.
+In the simplest nontrivial case, the equations are integro-partial-differential, therefore including nonlocal effects.
+The kernel responsible for such nonlocal effects is not known a priori but must be computed as part of the solution.

 Topics and papers: